|

 In partnership with Gems Display Figures.

 TecRover was a prototype mobile robot base, designed for Milford Instrument to take the TecArm or the Arm and TecGripper from Hextor.
-The drive was two SuperTec S04 quarter-scale servos modified for continous rotation and the chassis had a compartment to take a standard 7.2v NiCad racing pack.
+The drive was two SuperTec S04 quarter-scale servos modified for continuous rotation and the chassis had a compartment to take a standard 7.2v NiCad racing pack.

-| Cyclist figure for a Cycle Shop, Ireland
+Cyclist figure for a Cycle Shop, Ireland March 2001

 An articulated figure to sit on a motorised vintage bicycle